SharePoint Framework

 The Classic and customizable SharePoint lists are not going away anytime soon!

 This is by no means an official support statement from Microsoft, rather an unofficial compilation of official statements.
 Last week the SharePoint Online team rolled out the preview of the Modern SharePoint lists.
 Modern Lists are the new incarnation of ye ole Classic SharePoint lists that we all loved and hated over the last decade or so.
 The Classic SharePoint lists and libraries has been one amazing and powerful tool and I would say that they have been a big part of the success SharePoint has had.
+Customizations using XSLT, SharePoint Designer and JSLink has all contributed to its success.

 Visual Studio Code